Oncomine Comprehensive Assay Plus

 MSI (pan-cancer/colorectal cancer) 26/10 80.8/100

 The Oncomine Comprehensive Assay Plus detects mutations in 47 genes associated with homologous recombination repair (HRR), including large genomic rearrangements (LGRs) in BRCA1 and BRCA2, which are known causes of HRD.
-In addition, the consequences of HRD or genomic scarring are measured using a genomic instability metric (GIM).
+In addition, the consequences of HRD are measured using a genomic instability metric (GIM).

 Oncomine Comprehensive Assay Plus HRD performance in ovarian cancer research samples

-Oncomine Comprehensive Assay Plus had good overall concordance with various orthogonal methods for HRD assessment in ovarian cancer research samples.
+Oncomine Comprehensive Assay Plus run on the Ion GeneStudio S5 Systems had good overall concordance with various orthogonal methods for HRD assessment in ovarian cancer research samples.

 Ordering information